oscardoudou/devops-pipeline/README.md

 * Yichi  (yzhan222) - Infrastructure.

 ## Prerequisites
-You need to have [VirtualBox 5.2](https://www.virtualbox.org/wiki/Download_Old_Builds_5_2) installed on your machine along with [Baker](https://docs.getbaker.io/installation/) which will be used to create the virtual machines (Ubuntu 16.04 LTS).
+* You need to have [VirtualBox 5.2](https://www.virtualbox.org/wiki/Download_Old_Builds_5_2) installed on your machine along with [Baker](https://docs.getbaker.io/installation/) which will be used to create the virtual machines (Ubuntu 16.04 LTS).

-An [AWS](https://aws.amazon.com/premiumsupport/plans/) account is needed to access the EC2 instances created.
+* An [AWS](https://aws.amazon.com/premiumsupport/plans/) account is needed to access the EC2 instances created.
+* A [New Relic](https://newrelic.com/) account is needed to see the monitoring results.

 ## Systems and tools used: